 Since November 2014 he has been performing the role of Acting President.
 Prior to joining PPGPL, he was the financial accountant at the National Institute of Higher Education, a government statutory board.

 He is a member of the Association of Chartered Certified Accountants and the Institute of Chartered Accountants of Trinidad and Tobago and holds a Masters of Business Administration from the Oxford Institute of International Finance.
-He currently serves on the boards of the Petroleum Company of Trinidad and Tobago Limited (Petrotrin) and the Unit Trust Corporation of Trinidad and Tobago.
+He currently serves on the boards of the American Chamber of Commerce of Trinidad and Tobago (AmCham TT) and the Unit Trust Corporation of Trinidad and Tobago (UTC).

 Mr. Astor Harris - VP Operations